 Meet Abigail Ybarra, the woman behind the most famous guitar tones in music.

-For 57 years, Ybarra worked at Fender, where she hand wound pickups, many of which undoubtedly found their way onto guitars played by some of the most important guitarists of our time, including Jimi Hendrix, Eric Clapton, Jimmy Page and Jeff Beck.
+For 57 years, Ybarra worked at Fender, where she hand wound pickups, many of which undoubtedly found their way onto guitars played by some of the most important guitarists of our time, including Jimi Hendrix, Eric Clapton, Jimmy Page, and Jeff Beck.

 Dubbed “the queen of tone,” Ybarra is legendary among guitarists, who treasure the pickups that she wound by hand.
 (Units she wound bear her signature; those whose work she oversaw bear her initials.)

-Though Ybarra retired in 2013, you can see her at work in the video below, where she winds an Esquire bridge pickup for a Fender master builder.
+Though Ybarra retired in 2013, you can see her at work in the video above, where she winds an Esquire bridge pickup for a Fender master builder.
 Unlike machine winding, hand winding produces “scatter winds” that are irregular.
 The wires are not placed as closely to one another as they would be with standard machine winding.

 “Doing it with an automatic coil winder, it winds really uniformly,” Ybarra says in the clip.
 “Winding it by hand it winds it different.
 It’s not as uniform as a machine.”